choccolatte/SQLs/README.md

 # SQLs
-Notes and lessons about SQL.
+Notes, lessons, examples and projects in SQL.